BenCat07/Voxalia/FAQ.md

 ### I want to sue you or otherwise engage you in court!

 - Please don't.
-As stated in the license, we are not liable for anything done with the project.
+We are not liable for anything bad done with the project.
 This is just a game, and while we hope nobody does anything bad with it, we simply don't have the technology to prevent it entirely!
-- If you have a problem with anything we do or think we can help a problem you have, please do CONTACT US as the first step: https://frenetic.xyz/contact - we're open and friendly, don't worry!
+- If you have a problem with anything we do or think we can help a problem you have, please do CONTACT US as the first step: https://freneticllc.com/Home/Contact - we're open and friendly, don't worry!

 ### There's something dangerous or mislicensed or majorly problematic in this repo!

 - Oh no!
-Please CONTACT US IMMEDIATELY at https://frenetic.xyz/contact
+Please CONTACT US IMMEDIATELY at https://freneticllc.com/Home/Contact
 - If you find a potentially important issue and need motivation to bother reporting it, feel free to ask for a bounty payment.
 We're happy to award one to the first finder, with an amount relative to the scale of the issue!